 Bacterial Meningitis Information (SB 1107)

-The Texas Education Code, § 51.9192, subchapter Z, establish the January 1, 2012, requirement for bacterial meningitis vaccination for the college students under the age of 30 to submit evidence of being immunized within the last five years.
-Beginning January 1, 2014, all first time students and students that have not attended any Texas college or university during the previous long semester(s)s (fall and spring) that are under the age of 22 will be required to have the bacterial meningitis vaccination at least 10 days prior to the first day of the semester.
+The Texas Education Code, § 51.9192, subchapter Z, establish the January 1, 2012, requirement for bacterial meningitis vaccination for the college students under the age of 22 to submit evidence of being immunized within the last five years.
+All students that have not attended any Texas college or university during the previous long semester(s) (fall and spring) will be required to have the bacterial meningitis vaccination at least 10 days prior to the first day of the semester.
 Students will not be able to register until proof of vaccination is on file.

 The following is acceptable evidence of vaccination or receiving a booster dose: